 Yes.
-To be eligible, Master’s candidates must meet certain criteria to be eligible.
-Students must be full-time, fairly advanced, and have completed much of their coursework.
+As the program serves largely doctoral candidates, Master's candidates must meet certain criteria to be eligible.
+Students must be full-time, fairly advanced, and have completed much, but not all, of their coursework.
 They must be working on a long-term research project such as a thesis or, in some cases, a Capstone or independent study (when the latter makes sense to do so).
-They must discuss their research plans with their advisors or relevant faculty members to decide whether GRI is a good fit for their program.
-In some cases, students may wish to do so prior to applying.
+They must discuss their research plans with their advisors and relevant faculty members to decide whether GRI is a good fit for their degree program, prior to applying.
 After an application is received, GRI will follow up with the student's department to confirm eligibility.
 As stated on the main page, Master's candidates may only apply for a summer semester fellowship, between their first and second year, and may never postpone graduation in order to participate in the program.
 It is important to note that the fellowship is not a fit for all Master's degree programs.

 It depends on what is offered and required as part of your current fellowship.
 Monetary support is compatible with the GRI fellowship.
 A presence at the site is a requirement.
 As such, it is not appropriate for scholars who expect to travel frequently, require little or no use of the office and/or already have an office as part of another fellowship.
 It is important for students to check the terms of any current fellowships or funding to confirm compatibility with the GRI fellowship.

 No. The academic community fostered by the institutes is considered an important part of the program.
-While there are no stipulations as to how many hours or days per week fellows must be in their office (it is expected that fellows will make trips to archives and libraries), fellows should plan to be in their office at least three days per week.
+While there are no stipulations as to how many hours per week fellows must be in their office (it is expected that fellows will make trips to archives and libraries), fellows should plan to be in their office at least three days per week.
 This program is for those who intend to use the office space provided.